I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects-getthreadidsbyindex.md

 <p> </p>

 ## -remarks
 <p>The index of the first thread is zero.
-The index of the last thread is the number of threads returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff547992">GetNumberThreads</a> minus one.</p>

-<p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>

-<p>The index of the first thread is zero.
-The index of the last thread is the number of threads returned by <a href="https://msdn.microsoft.com/library/windows/hardware/ff547992">GetNumberThreads</a> minus one.</p>
+The index of the last thread is the number of threads returned by <a href="debugger.getnumberthreads">GetNumberThreads</a> minus one.</p>

 <p>For more information about threads, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff558896">Threads and Processes</a>.</p>